poser55/linked-db-rows/README.md

 * Clean ups
     - Reduce the limitations
     - Fix hints marked as todo
-    - Support for different schemas
+    - Test support for different schemas more
     - Handle uppercase letters of table names in mysql queries correctly for importing
 * Fix bugs:
     - Escaping of table and field names